 Past and present field areas of my research are in the Gardar Province (South Greenland), the Raspas Complex (Ecuador), the Coastal Cordillera (Chile), the Lesser Caucasus Volcanic Belt (Armenia) and the Sesia Zone (Western Alps, Italy).

 I am a member of the Keele Petrology Group and of the Deutsche Mineralogische Gesellschaft, the European Association of Geochemistry and the Mineralogical Society of Great Britain and Ireland.
-Besides activities as session convener and reviewer for science foundations, I have written more than 50 reviews for scientific journals and acted as topic editor for the International Journal of Earth Science in a special volume about “Volatiles and Fluids in Subduction Zones”.
+Besides activities as session convener and reviewer for science foundations, I have written more than 100 reviews for scientific journals and acted as topic editor for the International Journal of Earth Science in a special volume about “Volatiles and Fluids in Subduction Zones”.
 Since 2016, I am Chief Editor of the Journal of Mineralogy and Geochemistry (Neues Jahrbuch für Mineralogie).
 In 2020, I was appointed as Associate Editor for Geochimica et Cosmochimica Acta.
 I have served as committee member and treasurer in the Metamorphic Studies Group and have written more than 140 reviews for scientific journals.

 - ESC-20001: Igneous and Metamorphic Petrology